Matesax/CTMT/README.md

 The experiment determines what can be distinguished; the protocol determines what counts as admissible.

+### QM Fibrewise Characterization

+In finite‑dimensional quantum experiments, the same quotient, spectral projector, maximal admissible sector, and natural transport structure apply.
+The only declared module is the quantum monotone metric (Petz family).
+Once declared, the quantum RG object is fibrewise‑unique up to protocol‑preserving natural isomorphism.

+**Quantum module:** Petz monotone metric family or declared member; all other layers (quotient, projector, sector, transport) remain canonical.

 ### What the final geometry looks like

 RG is not globally a single smooth manifold.
 Its natural home is a **Whitney-stratified observable bundle** assembled from quotient, metric, spectral, and admissibility structure.